hongjinn/myproject-django-mod_wsgi-apache/README.md

   * Put in your EC2 ip and the name of the site you plan to buy on Google Domains
   * Get out of nano by doing Ctrl+X and typing "y"

-* Next we also need to delete the Git folder and create a brand new one
-  * For example you don't want to change this repository which holds a generic template
+* Next we also need to delete the Git folder and create a brand new one.
+You don't want to change this repository which holds a generic template.
+You are creating a new repository for your personal proejct
 ```
 rm -rf .git                     # Delete the folder .git which is in the exampledotcom/myproject folder
-git init                        # Create a new repository on GitHub linked to the development folder on your desktkop
+git init                        # Do this command while in the exampledotcom/myproject folder
 git add -A                      # Adds all files to be committed
 git commit -m "first commit"    # Commit with the message "first commit"

 # Now go on GitHub and create a new repository.
-For example call it exampledotcom
+Call it exampledotcom
 git remote add origin git@github.com:hongjinn/exampledotcom.git           # Connect your development folder to GitHub
 git push -u origin master                                                 # Push your changes to GitHub
 ```